 If you're a Pokémon Go enthusiast looking for a unique gift, consider this clock with a Pokemon theme that's constructed from laser-cut plywood.
 You can create your own by following these detailed instructions.
-If you make a purchase using any affiliate links below, we may earn a commission.

 Attention all Pokemon fans!
 Have you ever wanted to make your very own DIY Poké Ball clock?